-However, as Haitians stepped up their financial support, David saw money transfer companies charge exorbitant fees, north of 7% for people to send money home.
+However, as Haitians stepped up their financial support, David saw money transfer companies charging more than 7% for people to send money home.

 David founded SendFriend while he was an MBA student at the Sloan School of Management at MIT.
 For his work on SendFriend, he received an MIT Legatum Fellowship, was the winner of the MIT Translational Innovation Award, and was selected as a Yale Global Justice Fellow.
 Prior to his MBA, David was an analyst in the Office of the Special Envoy to Haiti at the World Bank, and also worked at the IFC.
 He holds BA and MA degrees with Honors from the Johns Hopkins University and Johns Hopkins School of Advanced International Studies in International Relations and International Economics.